 12 Top-Rated Tourist Attractions in Sukhothai

-A 13th c Thai capital, Sukhothai was the first independent kingdom.
-The name translates to "Dawn of Happiness," indicating that the Sukhothai period is considered a "golden age" in Thailand's history.
+Sukhothai dates back to the 13th century and was once Thailand's first independent kingdom capital.
+The Sukhothai period (the name translates to "Dawn of Happiness") is considered the "golden age" in Thailand's history.
 During this era, the alphabet was created under King Ramkhamhaeng, setting the stage for artistic and intellectual developments.

-Today, visitors can walk the ruins of this once great city, now a site protected by UNESCO and restored thanks to an initiative of the Thai King himself.
-Having historical significance and a variety of tourist attractions, Sukhothai is easily accessible by plane, bus, and train from Bangkok, Chiang Mai, Phitsanoluk, and Mae Sot.
+Today, visitors can tour the ruins of this once great city in Sukhothai Historical Park—a UNESCO World Heritage Site restored thanks to an initiative of the Thai King himself.
+The park offers a variety of historical attractions, and it's easily accessible by plane, bus, and train from Bangkok, Chiang Mai, Phitsanoluk, and Mae Sot.

 Accommodation: Where to Stay in Sukhothai